artoonie/transcroobie/README.md

 [hitrequest/overlap.py](hitrequest/overlap.py): The algorithm for combining overlapping audio transcription (a simple optimization to find the maxima of the convex function).

+[hitrequest/splitAudio.py](hitrequest/splitAudio.py): Split the audio into chunks.
+Eventually, this is where we should add the silence/word detection, diarization, and non-speech removal.

 ## Security
 For security, only the authors have access to login.